chen42/presentations/operantlick.md

 ## Traditional setup

-* One computer can control many (e.g. 16) stations via dedicated cables
+* One computer can control many (e.g., 16) stations via dedicated cables
 * Requires dedicated space (even when not use)
 * Expensive
 * Older software does not have tight integration with RFID